 Even though Exchange Journaling in Office365 cannot support a local Office365 mailbox as the destination for the journaled email, it is possible to set up a similar process using Exchange message rules.

-It’s worth noting this method does not use Exchange envelope journaling so the resulting journaled email may not always be routable into the correct MailStore user’s archive, but it will be archived and therefore is compliant.
+It’s worth noting this method does not use Exchange envelope journaling so the resulting journaled email may not always be routable into the correct MailStore user’s archive, but it will be archived and therefore satisfies most compliance requirements.
 More on that point later.

 Setting up Message Transport Rules